Executive Director – Nedra Sims Fears

 Program Coordinator – Ashley Casiello

 As Program Coordinator, Ashley oversees the committees and initiatives for Public Safety and Youth and Support Services at GCI.
 She also aids with data collection and analysis, and serves as the scheduler for the Executive Director.
-Ashley is an alumna of Columbia University in the City of New York, Class of 2016, with a Bachelor of Arts in Political Science, and has four years previous experience working with non-profits under Community Impact as the President of the Columbia Chapter of America Reads, a tutoring and extracurricular program focused on improving elementary students’ literacy.
-Along with her work at GCI, Ashley is also currently a Ph.D. student in the Sociology Department at the University of Chicago.
+Ashley is an alumna of Columbia University in the City of New York, Class of 2016, with a Bachelor of Arts in Political Science, and has four years previous experience working with non-profits under Community Impact as the President of Columbia’s Chapter of America Reads, a tutoring and extracurricular program focused on improving elementary students’ literacy.

-Micro Market Recovery Program Coordinator – Christine Saffold
+Micro Market Recovery Program Housing Consultant – Anthony Coleman

-Christine is a consultant to GCI responsible for managing the Chatham Micro Market Recovery Program (“MMRP”) and liaising with GCI’s Housing Committee.
-She connects residents with resources to help them stay in their homes, facilitates the redevelopment and reoccupation of vacant properties, and helps new and current owners invest in the four Greater Chatham neighborhoods.
-She also supports GCI’s work with the business community.
-She has over six years of experience in financial services and has advised companies in the USA, Ghana, Kenya, and South Africa on their capital raising efforts.
-A South Side native and proud granddaughter of Chatham and West Chesterfield, Christine received a Bachelor of Arts degree in Psychology from Yale University in 2011.
+Anthony is a consultant to GCI responsible for managing the Chatham Micro Market Recovery Program (“MMRP”) and liaison with GCI’s Housing Committee.
+He connects residents with resources to help them stay in their homes, facilitates the redevelopment and reoccupation of vacant properties, and helps new and current owners invest in the four Greater Chatham neighborhoods.
+He also supports GCI’s work with the business community.
+Anthony is a South Side Chicago native.
+He graduated from the University of Illinois at Urbana-Champaign with a degree in Organizational Psychology.
+He has also worked with the non-profit Teach for America and is a former middle school teacher in the Grand Crossing neighborhood.